The Child or Adolescent and Family Members

 The child or adolescent patient and his or her family are the most important members of the rehabilitation team.
 The Pediatric Family Rehabilitation program strives to create an environment in which collaborative, empowering relationships among children, families and healthcare providers meet the needs of the child and family.

 Physiatrists (Physical Medicine and Rehabilitation physicians) are medical doctors who focus on function and quality of life.
 Physiatrists complete medical school and at least four additional years of residency training in this specialty.
-Pediatric physiatrists have additional training and demonstrated competency (subspecialty board certification) in caring for children and adolescents with musculoskeletal, neurologic and developmental problems.
+Pediatric physiatrists have additional training and demonstrated competency (subspecialty board certification) in caring for children and adolescents who have musculoskeletal, neurologic and developmental problems.
 A pediatric physiatrist may perform a medical evaluation and order any supporting diagnostic tests, develop a treatment plan, provide any necessary prescriptions for medications or equipment, and coordinate a multispecialty team.